-Background on the Blog: I started publishing some of my letters to my 12-year old daughter, who is currently at a residential treatment center in Utah for 18-24 months.
+Background on the Blog: I started publishing some of my letters to my then 12-year old daughter, who is at a residential treatment center in Utah for a few years.
 I couldn’t parent her directly, so this was my way of sharing the few bits of wisdom I’ve picked up along the way.

 Longer Background: I have a long history of diverse pursuits.
 I grew up in Rhode Island as a Jack of all trades, passions, hobbies, interests and passing fancies; a utility player in search of the next project (which rarely had to do with academics).

 After attending DePauw University, I became a management consultant focused on large company change.
 While not a perfect fit for my restlessness, this job was the course sandpaper I needed to clean up and be a professional.
 Beyond tools like strategy, analysis, collaboration and execution, I learned how to listen, which would later become my most valuable skill.

 After moving to San Francisco in search of entrepreneurial bliss, I first started a consulting firm, then worked on a dot-com for a year.
 After the collapse, I followed my grad school-bound wife to the New York area, arriving on September 10, 2001.